Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 The above rules are clear if all boxes belong to a chain, i.e. if all boxes have at least 2 sides drawn.
 But what if there are 0- and 1-boxes?

-- Open one of the chains for which (number of boxes −2 if it is a circle) is minimal with one exception: If there is still at least one loop either connected or disconnected, and if there is only one disconnected linear chain, and if there is no connected tree of only linear chains then do not open the last disconnected linear chain.
+- Open one of the chains for which the value (number of boxes, or if it is a loop the number of boxes −2) is minimal with one exception: If there is still at least one loop, whether connected or disconnected, and if there is only one disconnected linear chain, and if there is no connected tree of only linear chains then do not open the last disconnected linear chain.

 - Complete the opened chain without counting boxes.
 Drawing lines at the end of a linear chain may change a 1-box to a 2-box and thus either merge two linear chains or cut off a loop.

-Points together with lines which connect them are called a graph in mathematics.
+Points together connected with lines are called a graph in mathematics.

 The exception in Rule 4 formulated in 'graph language' would say: Do not open a linear chain corresponding to a line disconnected from the remaining graph if the remaining graph has a disconnected part that contains a loop and has no disconnected part that does not contain a loop (and is therefore called a 'tree' in the language of graphs).